kennethnym/former/README.md

 to import the generated code.

 The Dart analyzer will complain about unrecognized symbols and imports.
-To fix it, we only need to start the code generation via `build_runner`:
+To fix it, start the code generation via `build_runner`:

 ```